Sandy Bay, Saint Helena: Demographics

 Its population has declined from 254 in 1998 to 205 in 2008 and 193 in 2016.
 Only Blue Hill District has fewer residents.

 History

-The first fortifications defending Sandy Bay were built after 1708 when extensive limestone deposits were found nearby and a kiln built to make mortar.
-The gun battery was built too close to the sea as it was washed away during a storm in 1734.
+The first fortifications defending Sandy Bay were built after 1708, when extensive limestone deposits were found nearby and a kiln was built to make mortar.
+The gun battery was built too close to the sea, as it was washed away during a storm in 1734.
 Eight years later, the battery had been replaced, but it was deemed insufficient to defend the beaches.
 Shortly afterwards it was replaced by a curtain wall (known as Sandy Bay Line) that spanned the full width of the beach.
 The eastern side of the line has been partially restored, but the western side has been almost entirely washed away.

 The single-gun Beach Hill Battery was built in the late 1700s atop the promontory that divided the beaches.